 The experience of the clubhouse and staff was more interesting than the course itself.
 It is one of the flattest courses I’ve ever played and it’s not terribly long (just over 5,700 yards from the blue tees).
 There are many trees and some OB areas along the edges of the course.
 These elements are what shape the holes and determine your shot angles.
 Water does come into play on a number of holes and you have to be careful on a few of them.
 With the flat terrain, sometimes you can’t see the ponds until you are right on top of them, so be careful with your layups and be extra sure if you are thinking of “going for it” on the risk/reward holes.

-Though I wouldn’t go too far out of my way to play this course that doesn’t offer too much challenge, scenery or intrigue, it’s cheap, convenient and the laid back/old school country club vibe creates a relaxed and friendly environment that you just don’t find at Southern California courses these days.
+I wouldn’t go too far out of my way to play this course again because it doesn’t offer too much challenge, scenery or intrigue.
+However, it’s cheap, convenient and the laid back/old school country club vibe creates a relaxed and friendly environment that you just don’t find at Southern California courses these days.
 And for that, San Bernardino Golf Club ultimately left a positive impression on me.